Carel van Helsdingen, Chief Executive Officer, 2getthere

-“Investments by these industry leaders will support the realization of the projects currently under contract and our continuous development and integration of new technologies into our solutions.”
+“These investments support the realization of projects under contract and development and integration of new technologies.”

 SMRT International Pte Ltd (SMRT International) and United Technical Services (UTS) today announced their investments in 2 Getthere Holding B.V.
 (2getthere), a Netherlands-based company that designs and makes a family of Automated Vehicles (AV).
 SMRT International is acquiring a 20% stake worth €4 million (SGD 6 million) in 2getthere, while UTS is increasing its holding in 2getthere to 11% against the same valuation.